top of page

 - Ongoing monitoring throughout the breeding season

-100% of your sponsorship is sent to our partner, Armonía, in Bolivia, ensuring your contribution makes a direct impact.
+100% of your sponsorship is sent to our partner in Bolivia, Armonía, ensuring your contribution has a direct impact.
 You may personalize your nest box with two initials, plus your name (along with optional tributes “in honor of” or “in memory of”) will be listed on our Supporters page for each breeding season.

 Future population growth of the Blue-throated Macaw depends on local communities becoming stewards and raising awareness about the conservation needs of this critically endangered bird.
-Once on the brink of extinction, the Blue-throated Macaw, native to Bolivia's Beni region, now stands as an inspiring conservation success.
-Over the past two decades, the wild population has grown from just 100-150 birds to an estimated 600-700 today, thanks in part to the positive results of the Nido Adoptivo nest box project at the Laney Rickman Reserve.
+Once on the brink of extinction, the Blue-throated Macaw, native to Bolivia's Beni region, is now an inspiring conservation success.
+Over the past two decades, the wild population has increased from fewer than 100 birds to approximately 600-700 today, thanks in part to the positive outcomes of the Nido Adoptivo nest box project at the Laney Rickman Reserve.

-Despite this success, many residents of the Beni region in northeastern Bolivia have yet to see this iconic bird.
-They are unaware of its habitat and the necessary measures for its protection.
-The “Discover Blue-throats” program is set to change this.
-Armonía’s unique educational initiative offers schoolchildren the chance to visit the Education Center at the reserve’s new Field Station.
-Here, they will gain insights into the Blue-throated Macaw and enjoy the rare opportunity to observe it in its natural habitat from a secluded, concealed viewing area.
+Despite this progress, many residents of the Beni region in northeastern Bolivia still have not seen this iconic bird.
+They are unaware of its habitat or the actions needed to protect it.
+The “Discover Blue-throats” program aims to change that.
+Armonía’s unique educational initiative provides schoolchildren with the opportunity to visit the Education Center at the reserve’s new Field Station.
+There, they will learn about the Blue-throated Macaw and have the rare chance to observe it in its natural environment from a hidden, concealed viewing area.

-We aim to create a lasting impact and ignite the next generation's passion for conservation.
-By the end of their visit, students will understand the Blue-throated Macaw's importance to their region—how it lives, what it eats, and where it nests.
+Our goal is to create a lasting impact and inspire the next generation to care about conservation.
+By the end of their visit, students will understand the Blue-throated Macaw's significance to their region—how it lives, what it eats, and where it nests.
 Most importantly, they will feel empowered, knowing that the future of this species depends on their efforts to protect it.

 .